1960 Tournaments

 Leoffler (L) and Murray

 (July 27) Lefty Rod Campbell walked six, hit three batters and threw two wild pitches but yielded just three hits Wednesday to hurl Delisle to a 7-1 victory over Neilburg.
 He fanned 13.
 Delisle scored five times in the first inning.
 Doug Bentley drew a walk with one out and brother Max slashed a single to left.
 Al Wanner poked a single to centre field, scoring Doug Bentley, and when Larry Flicek juggled the ball, Max Bentley also came home.
 Bev Bentley was safe on a fielder's choice and Wanner scored to make it 3-0.
 Gary Franklin reached on an error and stole second and Murray Coben followed with a smash up the middle to plate both runners.
 Delisle added a run in the second with Wanner driving in Merle Byrnes and scored again in the fifth, Doug Bentley knocking in Johnny Goodwin.
-Dave Kostenuk's sacrifice fly brought in Neilburg's only run in the ninth.
+Dave Kosteniuk's sacrifice fly brought in Neilburg's only run in the ninth.
 Murray Coben collected three of the 13 hits for the winners.

-Kostenuk (L) and P.Prediger
+Kosteniuk (L) and P.Prediger

 Campbell (W) and Wanner